nourhenjbali/nextApp/README.md

-this Next js v14 application using redux-toolkit as state managment
+this Next v14 application using redux-toolkit as state managment